 other tests.
 This test is often used along with a CT scan.
 This is called a PET/CT

 Biopsy of the tumor.
 A small piece (sample) of the tumor is taken and tested for cancer cells.
 A biopsy is needed to diagnose osteosarcoma.
 The biopsy may be done with a needle or with surgery.
-It’s very important that a biopsy be done by a doctor with experience and knowledge
+It’s very important that a biopsy be done by a healthcare provider with experience